FOUR GENERATIONS

 Mimasu Gennosuke I

-The actor Mimasu Daigorô IV held the name of Mimasu Gennosuke I from November 1822 to December 1845.
+The actor Mimasu Daigorô IV held the name of Mimasu Gennosuke I from the 11th lunar month of 1822 to the 12th lunar month of 1845.

-Mimasu Gennosuke I playing the role of Hashitomi Ryôsuke in the play "Keisei sato no funauta", which was staged in January 1838 at the Kado no Shibai (print made by Utagawa Sadahiro I)
+Mimasu Gennosuke I playing the role of Hashitomi Ryôsuke in the play "Keisei sato no funauta", which was staged in the 1st lunar month of 1838 at the Kado no Shibai (print made by Utagawa Sadahiro I)

 Mimasu Gennosuke II

 Born in 1818.
 He started his career as a disciple of Arashi Sangorô IV, who gave him the name of Arashi Sankichi II around 1824.
 He learnt the art in hama shibai and joined for a while the actor Onoe Tamizô II, performing with him under the name of Onoe Takozô.
 He went back to the Arashi clan and took the name of Arashi Umatarô II at an unknown date.
 He finally was allowed to take the name of Arashi Sangorô V in 1847, ten years after the death of his master, but held it only for one little year as he was adopted by Mimasu Daigorô IV in Fall 1848.
-He took the name of Mimasu Gennosuke II in November 1848.
-This hama shibai died in Ôsaka the 15th of February 1861.
+He took the name of Mimasu Gennosuke II in the 11th lunar month of 1848.
+This hama shibai died in Ôsaka the 15th of the 2nd lunar month of 1861.
 He was able to perform a wide range of roles, as a katakiyaku, a dôkegata, a wagotoshi, a jitsugotoshi or an onnagata but he never really achieved a great fame in Kamigata.

 Haimyô Yagô